xq-lu/bttc-docker/README.md

 docker-compose -f bttc-sentry-with-snapshotting.yml --env-file testnet-1029.env up
 ```

-Note - If your docker-compose doesn't support `--env-file` flag, then copy testnet-1029.env/mainnet-199.env to `.env` and run the following command
+Note - If your docker-compose doesn't support `--env-file` flag, then copy testnet-1029.env/mainnet-199.env to `.env` and run the command below.

 5.For checking the status of delivery use the following api